 A few of the candidates are already working in a job position, and they need time to think about whether they should consider this job position or not.
 In such a situation, you can always ask the employer to give you some time; believe me; they will wait for you.

-- Cut the call by saying thank you at the end.
+• Cut the call short by saying thank you at the end.

-If you want to decline the offer, you can simply call them or quickly reply to them in the same mail thread.
-But we will always recommend contacting them via call because you have received the job offer through the call.
+If you want to decline the offer, you can simply call them or quickly reply to them in the same email thread.
+But we will always recommend contacting them via phone because you will receive the job offer through the call.
 It will look much more natural, respectful, and professional.

 How To End The Call?